luka712/bones-cpp/readme.md

 # Dependencies
 TODO:
-- create OpenGL/OpenGLES renderer similar to DX11Renderer (finish sprite renderer opengl, pay attention to buffer usages)
+- create DX12/Vulkan renderer similar to DX11Renderer/OpenGL/OpenGLES (finish sprite renderer opengl, pay attention to buffer usages)
 - create WebGPU unlit sprite renderer, move it to lib.
 Then do same for metal
+- make sure that project can use multiple renderer, recompile and switch

 - create guards for renderers

 - Break project into smaller parts, start with loaders!